realvz/blog.realvarez.com/src/blog/envoy-ai-gateway.md

 *Envoy AI Gateway* (EAIG) is an open source project that solves this challenge by providing a single, scalable OpenAI-compatible endpoint that routes to any provider.
 It gives Platform teams cost controls and observability, while developers never touch provider-specific SDKs.

-Built on top of Envoy Gateway, EAIG specifically designed for handling LLM traffic.
+Built on top of Envoy Gateway, EAIG is specifically designed for handling LLM traffic.
 It acts as a centralized access point for managing and controlling access to various AI models within an organization.

 When using EAIG, your applications call a single OpenAI-compatible endpoint.
 It acts as proxy between the developer using the model and the model provider.
 It is an abstraction that enables you to switch from Bedrock Claude to Bedrock Llama to self-hosted models to OpenAI, all without touching application code.